kihyoun/system/README.md

 A full functional software development lifecycle and environment based on Gitlab and Docker for the Development of "`X`".

-This is the Bootstrapper for the `System-Web` Example, which is a fully functional Development Environment and Self-Contained System for the Development of the React Application based on MobX.
+This is the Bootstrapper for the `System-Web`, which aims to be a fully functional Development Environment and Self-Contained System for the Development of the React Application based on MobX.
+It features a full functional Environment and Workflow for the [Gitlab Review Apps](https://docs.gitlab.com/ee/ci/review_apps/)

 The `System Bootstrapper` aims to fully automate the `Bootstrap` of the Environment and maintenance for `System-Web`.